Feeling a little run down? Sharing three tips to maximize your results and stop overtraining in its tracks!

 I know I sound like a broken record but resting is just as much a part of your fitness plan as your workouts and nutrition.
 Rule of thumb?
 The more intensely you are training, the more rest your body requires!

 These topics can be confusing and can be made a lot easier by working with a trainer.
-Things like recognizing muscle imbalances or created a periodized training program are just what we do 🙂 If you want some help, I would love to work with you!
+Things like recognizing muscle imbalances or created a periodized training program are just what we do 🙂 Try out a periodized, effective program by downloading the free #GoldilocksFitness Program, my FREE 7 day workout plan to help you STOP overexercising and START seeing results.

 How do you recognize when you’re overtraining?